Getting Started In Craft Services Pt. 2: Qualifications

 Working in film, television, and video production requires the ability to work long, arduous workdays.
 By long I’m talking about 12 – 16 hours daily up to six days a week.
 Whew!
 You’ll need to be mentally and physically fit to handle that kind of workload.

-For example, as a craft service provider you will need to be able to lift cases of water, soda, and other beverages up flights of stairs and sometimes up hills.
+For example, as a craft services provider you will need to be able to lift cases of water, soda, and other beverages up flights of stairs and sometimes up hills.
 You’ll also need to be able to roll or carry coolers filled with ice and beverages around the set and to where background actors are being held which can be several blocks away.
 In addition, you need to be able to carry a pop up tent and resin folding tables.

 Below is a photo I shot while working on a film in Upstate New York.
 Brrrr!